 In considering whether to file a DACA application, you may wonder which types of crimes qualify as significant misdemeanors.
 USCIS rules provide that significant misdemeanors include domestic violence, sex crimes, many gun crimes, DUI, burglary, and drug trafficking, regardless of the actual prison term imposed on the individual.
 A crime also may fall within this category if the foreign national received a prison term longer than 90 days, excluding a suspended sentence or any period of detention while awaiting trial.

-By contrast, USCIS defines a non-significant misdemeanor as a misdemeanor that is not classified as a significant misdemeanor but would expose a defendant to a jail term of more than five days but less than a year.
+By contrast, USCIS defines a non-significant misdemeanor as a misdemeanor that is not classified as a significant misdemeanor but one for which the individual was sentenced to time in custody of 90 days or less.